 For welfare performance of animal traps go to https://www.bionet.nz/control/pests-under-management/performance-traps/

 In urban areas or close to houses, trapping is the best option for possum control, since neither shooting nor poisons are appropriate for safety reasons.
-Many local councils restrict the use of leg-hold traps in cities but kill traps such as the Timms trap may be good options.
+As there are restrictions around the use of leg-hold traps close to dwellings or where pets are present, kill traps may be a good alternative.
 By law, live capture and leg-hold traps must be checked every day but kill traps can be checked when necessary.
 Check out your local council for more information and help when deciding what trap to use for your circumstance.